Fahim-Azwad/python-messaging-app/README.md

 #### 7. Get Message Service SID
 - [ ] [Create New Messaging Service](https://www.twilio.com/console/sms/services/)
 - [ ] Select 'Mixed'
-- [ ] Select 'Numbers' on the left side of dashboard and then 'Add an Existing Number' to add the Twilio number you created.
+- [ ] Select 'Numbers' on the left side of the dashboard and then 'Add an Existing Number' to add the Twilio number you created.
 - [ ] Go to 'Settings' and hit 'Save'.
-#### 7. Put your twilio credentials, service message SID and Twilio phone numbers in `credentials.py`
+#### 7. Put your Twilio credentials, service message SID, and Twilio phone numbers in `credentials.py`
 #### 8. Clone this repository on your desktop.
-#### 9. Open your terminal and `pip install twilio`.
+#### 9. Open your terminal and `pip install Twilio`.
 #### 10. Open `send_sms.py` in **IDLE** and Run it!
-#### Or if you want to be cool on your mac...
+#### Or if you want to be cool on your Mac...
 On Your Mac hit <kbd>CMD</kbd>+<kbd>SPACE</kbd> and type **Terminal**.
 Then type in the following command:
 ```